ucsf-web-services/ucsf_installprofile/tests/behat/README.md

 # How to run Behat tests

-The assumption is that you are doing this on a recent Linux distro.
+The assumption is that you are the site is being served up on `localhost`, port `80`.

+These instructions were compiled on a recent Linux (Fedora) environment, Mac users should be able to follow along without problems.

 ## Prerequisites